thinktandem/tandem/README.md

 2. Our core values
 3. A roadmap for growth
 4. An overview of how we got here (our history)
-5. Roles and responsibilities for tandem in our three major contexts: company, agency projects, product development
+5. Roles and responsibilities for Tandem in our three major contexts: company, agency projects, product development
-6. how the above things connect together eg an org chart
+6. How the above things connect together eg an org chart

-what kinds of things go here?
+What kinds of things go here?

 #### Handbook

-The handbook should be the place for all new employees to get spun up and integrated to the tandem way with minimal disruption.
+The handbook should be the place for all new employees to get spun up and integrated to the Tandem way with minimal disruption.

-It should contain
+It should contain:

-1. the things an employee needs to do on their first day to get rolling
+1. The things an employee needs to do on their first day to get rolling
-2. company policy around benefits, pto, etc
+2. Company policy around benefits, PTO, etc

 #### Guides

-guides should ultimately seek to answer questions like "how do i do X at tandem?".
-THey are designed to live our value of portability and redundancy. eg a person without a ton of experience should be able to read a guide and at least deliver the bare minimum value for a specific task.
+Guides should ultimately seek to answer questions like "how do i do X at Tandem?".
+THey are designed to live our value of portability and redundancy. e.g. a person without a ton of experience should be able to read a guide and at least deliver the bare minimum value for a specific task.

-we want to try and keep these guides as high level and company level as we can; there are many guides that might only be relevant to a particular deve use case or project class. lets try to keep those guides in our "templates/start states"
+We want to try and keep these guides as high level and company level as we can; there are many guides that might only be relevant to a particular dev use case or project class. lets try to keep those guides in our "templates/start states"

 ### 2. Templates